Amazon River Dolphins Are Born Grey and Turn Pink

 Sylvain CORDIER/Getty Images

 The Amazonian wetland system, fed by the Amazon River, is a crucial place for pink dolphins to breed, and since 2018 has been granted internationally protected status.
 The area is home to an astounding variety of rare species.
-It includes hundreds of plant, bird, reptile, mammal and amphibian species that have thus far been cataloged.
+It includes hundreds of plant, bird, reptile, mammal, amphibian and fish species that have thus far been cataloged.

 Advertisement